ibm-cloud-docs/hs-crypto/protect_data.md

 ## Data in transit

-{{site.data.keyword.hscrypto}} secures sensitive transactions to ensure security of data while in transit.
-Customers can terminate secure connection such as TLS for their applications at the container front door. {{site.data.keyword.hscrypto}} also secures all communications between micro services inside a container cluster.
+{{site.data.keyword.hscrypto}} protects sensitive transactions to ensure security of data while in transit.
+Customers can terminate TLS connections for their applications at the front door. {{site.data.keyword.hscrypto}} also protects all communications between micro services inside a container cluster.
 You can enable this function through policies.

-{{site.data.keyword.hscrypto}} offloads SSL/TLS keys to a Hardware Security Module (HSM) in cloud and ensures the security and protection of those sensitive keys. {{site.data.keyword.hscrypto}} manages certificate lifecycle from start to end and ensures the visibility to certificate expiration.
+{{site.data.keyword.hscrypto}} offloads SSL/TLS keys to a Hardware Security Module (HSM) in cloud and protects those sensitive keys. {{site.data.keyword.hscrypto}} manages certificate lifecycle from start to end and ensures the visibility to certificate expiration.

 ![data in transit](image/data_in_flight.png "Data in transit") *Figure 2.
 Protecting data in transit*